 After eight months of sessions, Cody’s grades improved and her aggressive behavior subsided.
 Two years later, Cody’s gains are holding.
 She uses a low dose of meds during the school year, and receives neurofeedback “tune ups” during stressful periods.

-Every year parents, like Cody’s, seek out therapies for their ADHD children because medication has stopped working (or never worked), produces unwelcome side effects, or, most commonly, doesn’t manage all the symptoms of the condition.
+Every year parents, like Cody’s, and adults with ADHD seek out alternative therapies because medication has stopped working (or never worked), produces unwelcome side effects, or, most commonly, doesn’t manage all the symptoms of the condition.
 Approximately 10,000 children are currently receiving treatments in the U.S., according to Cynthia Kerson, executive director of the International Society for Neurofeedback and Research.
 Seventy-five to 80 percent of them have some type of attention deficit condition.

 While sessions are brief (approximately 30 minutes) and painless, they are expensive.
 The average course of treatment can range from $2,000 to $5,000.
 One promising aspect of neurofeedback is that its benefits seem to remain after the treatment is ended.
 Vincent Monastra, Ph.D., founder of the FPI Attention Disorders Clinic in Endicott, New York, and author of Parenting Children with ADHD: 10 Lessons That Medicine Cannot Teach (American Psychological Association), conducted a year-long, uncontrolled study with 100 children who were taking medication, half of whom also received neurofeedback.